 Flip your thinking

 Throughout life we are brainwashed by sayings, that pass down through generations, like “treat others how you would like to be treated yourself”, or something to this effect.
-However, this is nonsense.
+Think about this for a moment, this is nonsense.
 Just because you like to be treated in a certain way doesn’t mean the other person shares that opinion.
 However, by simply switching the word “you” with the word “they”…i.e. “treat others how they would like to be treated” it then suddenly makes complete sense.

 No longer is the focus internal, about how you feel about something.
 It is all about them.
 This then guarantees that they will be happy with how you treat them.
 The same can be said of your marketing communications.
 Whether you, as the communicator, like the look, feel, message and design of something is actually irrelevant.
 If your prospective customers engage with your communications and purchase, then that is what matters (as long as it doesn’t contradict your core values).